txoof/codesign/README.md

 This script is specifically targeted at codesigning, notarizing, creating `.pkg` files and stapling the notarization onto **commandline tools** written and compiled outside of Apple Xcode.
 This was created specifically for notarizing and signing python tools created with PyInstaller.

 As of MacOS Catalina, all distributed binaries must be signed and notarized using an apple developer account.
-This account costs $99 per year. *Theives*.
+This account costs $99 per year. *Thieves*.

 Apple's documentation for this process is ***ABSOLUTELY*** terrible.
 For a guide to doing this manually see [Signing_and_Notarizing_HOWTO](https://github.com/txoof/codesign/blob/main/Signing_and_Notarizing_HOWTO.md)